PenguinMod/PenguinMod-Home/src/resources/markdown/events/en/penguinjamsuper2025.md

 (Note: only use one tag, or you will be considered teamless and your score will not count toward a team’s total score!)

-When the theme is revealed on June 12 @ 12 PM EST, create a game for both you and your team’s glory!
+Create a game for both you and your team’s glory!

 As always, the top 5 projects will earn special rewards.
 At the end of the jam, each team’s project scores will be combined, and the side with the highest total score will unlock a special badge displayed on your profile.